15 Top Mistakes Personal Injury Clients Make Series Part One: Not Getting or Delaying Medical Treatment

 If you have any questions about this post or trademark law, contact our Intellectual Property team today.

-Over my years as an attorney and mediator, I have handled a lot of pre-trial conferences and mediation efforts in civil cases.
-I’ve watched Defendants stand up in court, unrepresented, and plead their case.
-I’ve had conversations with Defendants who call my office hoping to negotiate a settlement.
-So, I’ve heard every kind of excuse about why a Defendant thinks that they are not required to respond to a Summons and Complaint.
+The attorneys at the Law Offices of Daniel T. Goodwin have handled a lot of pre-trial conferences and mediation efforts in civil cases.
+We’ve watched Defendants stand up in court, unrepresented, and plead their case.
+We’ve had conversations with Defendants who call our offices hoping to negotiate a settlement.
+So, We’ve heard every kind of excuse about why a Defendant thinks that they are not required to respond to a Summons and Complaint.

 There appears to be a widespread misconception in the public about what will stand as proper service and what will get a Defendant (at least temporarily) out of the courts.
 Here are the top three arguments I’ve heard that service was improper and the reason that these will fail most people in Colorado: